Hamburjare/BikeApp/README.md

 ### csvimport
   You can change the database connection string in the ``csvimport/src/ImportData.cs`` file.

-  * When you run ```docker logs import``` you can see the progress of the data import.
-If you see the following message ```Unable to connect to any of the specified MySQL hosts.```, it means that you have to change the database connection string's ```host.docker.internal``` to your IP address.
-  * After you have changed the database connection string, you have to restart the docker container.
-You can do so by running the following command in the root folder of the project:

-    ```bash
-    docker-compose restart import
-    ```

 ### Backend
   You can change the values of the environment variables in the ``docker-compose.yml`` file.
 And you can change the database connection string in the ``backend/Services/MySQLHelper.cs`` file.